-- A. A student's program of studies should be cooperatively planned by the student and parent with the assistance of the school to meet the individual needs of the student. - B. All students will be expected to choose a career pathway by the start of 9th grade. - C. To meet high school graduation requirements, all students will complete an Individual Career and Academic Plan (ICAP) consisting of the required units of credit during grades 09, 10, 11 and 12.
+- A. A student's program of studies should be cooperatively planned by the student and parent with the assistance of the school to meet the individual needs of the student. - B. All students will be expected to choose a career pathway by the end of 8th grade. - C. To meet high school graduation requirements, all students will complete an Individual Career and Academic Plan (ICAP) consisting of the required units of credit beginning in grade 8 and to be reviewed each year thereafter in grades 09, 10, 11 and 12.
 Courses chosen should be in the chosen career pathway (see page 21). - D. Some courses may not be available at your school because of enrollment numbers. - E. All courses available in the Hazelwood School District are approved by the Board of Education.